 Creating a hearing loss friendly wedding

 Thirty-eight million Americans, or approximately 12 percent, have significant hearing loss.
-That means if you have a wedding with 250 guests, 30 of them will have hearing loss to some degree.
-For someone with hearing loss, attending a wedding can be difficult.
-Not being able to hear the vows, the speeches or participate in conversations can leave a person feeling left out, disengaged and alienated from the proceedings.
-Your guests with hearing loss deserve to have the same wedding experience as your hearing guests.
-But not all guests with hearing loss have the same needs.
+That means if you have a wedding with 250 guests, 30 of them will have at least a mild hearing loss.
+And for those guests, not being able to hear the vows, the speeches or participate in conversations can leave them feeling left out.
+So, with wedding season upon us, here's how to make sure your guests with hearing loss have the same wedding experience as your other guests.

-No. 1: Sketch out a plan
+Sketch out a plan

-No. 2: Talk to the venue owner
+Talk to the venue owner

-No. 3: Provide wedding text for guests
+Provide wedding text for guests

-No. 4: Consider hiring a professional
+Consider hiring a professional

 For those guests who speak using ASL, hire a certified interpreter to sign either just the most important parts of the ceremony or the whole thing, depending on your budget.
 Or for those guests who don’t sign, consider having a CART professional to type out wedding events in real time.
 Short for Communication Access Realtime Translation, CART allows every word of your wedding, from the rehearsal dinner speeches to vows to the reception toasts, to be projected onto a screen.
 The National Court Reporters Association website offers an online directory of CART providers, so you can find one in your area.

-No. 5: Turn up the volume (but not too loud!)
+Turn up the volume (but not too loud!)

-No. 6: Make your reception hearing-friendly
+Make your reception hearing-friendly

 Now, on to the reception.
-Tall centerpieces not only block conversation but the view as well, putting those who rely on lip reading to follow a conversation at a disadvantage.
+Tall centerpieces not only block conversation but the view as well, putting those who rely on lip reading at a disadvantage.
 Asking your florist for low centerpieces will make it easier for everyone around the table to participate in the conversation.
 Some alternatives to towering arrangements are low floral centerpieces that are easy to see over, tea lights, votive candles or low bowls with floating candles.